Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/adobe-analytics-release-notes.md

 * Fixed an issue which, was causing some hits to be delayed.
 * Fixed an issue where `AnalyticsResponse` events were not being dispatched even when the debug API was enabled.
+* Report extension details to Mobile Core for improved logging and Griffon support.
 * Improved existing log messages and added additional logging to assist with debugging.

 ## January 25, 2020